NewsappAJC/data-portal/README.md

 This tool needs access to a Django database where it can store metadata about each upload, the MySQL server where you want the uploaded data to live, Amazon S3, and a Redis datastore.
 I know that's a lot, but I've tried to make configuration as painless as possible.
 To configure your local setup, copy `config/secrets.cfg.example` to `config/secrets.cfg`, and enter your credentials for __every__ field.

+Create a user
+---
+You can create a user by running `$ ./manage.py createsuperuser` from the root of the project and following the prompts.

 Development
 ---
 Because there are a lot of moving parts, starting the dev server is a little more involved than in the average project.
 In short: you need to start the Redis server, start the Celery process, and then run the regular Django development server.